Polygonal number: Definition and examples

 By convention, 1 is the first polygonal number for any number of sides.
 The rule for enlarging the polygon to the next size is to extend two adjacent arms by one point and to then add the required extra sides between those points.
 In the following diagrams, each extra layer is shown as in red.

 Triangular numbers

+The triangular number sequence is the representation of the numbers in the form of equilateral triangle arranged in a series or sequence.
+These numbers are in a sequence of 1, 3, 6, 10, 15, 21, 28, 36, 45, and so on.

 Square numbers

 Polygons with higher numbers of sides, such as pentagons and hexagons, can also be constructed according to this rule, although the dots will no longer form a perfectly regular lattice like above.